theramiyer/blog/content/posts/2019/2019-05-12-buying-a-house-in-bangalore.md

 When I was in college, my dream was to buy a house in the Kathipara area in Chennai.
 I was a simple, unthoughtful middle-class child back then.
 As an unthoughtful middle-class child, my nature was to roll with the mainstream, whether something mattered or not.
 And the mainstream, more often than not, works on sentiments.
 Buying a house and "settling down" is one such sentiment.

 When I moved to Bangalore, my aunt told me, 'You know what?
 Real estate is much cheaper in Bangalore compared to Chennai.
 Buy a house there.'
-Of course, with a gross <span class='small-caps'>CTC</span> of a mere 2.04 lac rupees per annum, no investment was an option.
+Of course, with a gross {{< smallcaps "CTC" >}} of a mere 2.04 lac rupees per annum, no investment was an option.
 I did not fret over it.
 Then came higher education, and that drew out six thousand rupees a month out of my pay.
 Investment stopped being an option once again.
 I tried to buy a plot somewhere in Kanchipuram, but I dropped the plan once again because I understood that I would have to forgo one meal a day if I took up the investment as well as education with the income I made.

 One day, when talking about regular life, I mentioned to a senior, 'Well, I thought I would buy a good house here and settle down.
 Perhaps bring down my parents here, and after brother graduates, reunite the family under a single roof.
 But ...'
 My senior stopped eating what he was eating, and chuckled. '_Buy_ a house?
 In Bangalore?'